Skip to content

 1. Implement Safe Work Systems

-Develop and enforce safe work systems, including guardrails, scaffolds, and platforms that meet safety regulations.
-Always ensure that temporary structures are stable, properly assembled, and inspected regularly.
+Make and follow safe work systems, such as guardrails, scaffolds, and platforms that follow safety rules.
+Always check that temporary buildings are stable, put together correctly, and checked on a regular basis.

 1. Utilize Fall Prevention Systems

-Whenever possible, utilize fall protection systems tailored to your organization's hazards.
-These systems can include horizontal lifelines, ladder safety systems, guardrails, or mobile anchors.
-When properly used all fall protection equipment and systems ensure a safe work environment and prevent significant injuries or fatalities.
+Whenever possible, implement fall prevention solutions tailored to the fall safety hazards in your business.
+These fall prevention systems can incorporate equipment such as horizontal lifelines, ladder safety systems, guardrails, and mobile anchors.
+When utilized correctly, all fall prevention equipment and systems make the workplace safe and stop serious injuries or deaths.

 1. Maintain a Clean and Organized Work Area